What's a computer? No, seriously, what is it?

 The base iPad isn't too expensive with a starting price of $329, but keep in mind you're getting half of the storage at 32GB.
 More importantly, if you want to get a keyboard to go along with it, you're going to need to spend even more cash for a wireless Bluetooth keyboard or the official Apple one.

 As a general rule of thumb, Chromebooks offer considerably better value compared to the iPad.
-For people, that'll be reason enough to go Team Chromebook.
+For many people, that'll be reason enough to go Team Chromebook.

 They're available in laptop and tablet form factors